For Immediate Assistance

 - Monitor your health more closely than usual for cold or flu symptoms.

 - Create more personal space between yourself and others.
 This is called social distancing.

 If You Are Sick

 If you are sick, stay home.
 If you develop a fever and symptoms of respiratory illness, such as cough or shortness of breath after close contact with someone who is displaying these symptoms, you should immediately contact your health care provider.
 If you do not have a health provider, you may call 311 to receive a referral.
-Be advised that the overwhelmed health workers at hospitals request that you do not report immediately to the hospital except in the most dire of emergencies.

 For more information about testing, visit https://coronavirus.health.ny.gov/covid-19-testing.